Use 15 helpful strategies to prevent dog walking injuries

 Be aware of your surroundings

-Always take note of your surroundings when taking out your dog.
+Always be mindful of your surroundings when walking your dog.

 By remaining alert while walking, you’re more likely to recognize something dangerous, like a swerving car or an unleashed dog.